Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Introduction

 The process of warehousing is a key challenge for almost all retailers \citep{gu2007research}, and a suitable configuration of the warehouse depends on the assortment of the retailer under consideration, characteristics of stock keeping units (SKUs), as well as customer expectations, such as very high service level targets of 97-99\% \citep{Ulrich2018} and short delivery times, with some retailers even starting to offer same-day delivery.
 In e-grocery, most retailers offer an assortment of about 12,000 to 15,000 SKUs, some of which have special storage requirements such as the need for refrigeration.
-At the same time, an average order includes about 30 to 40 order lines.
-Observe that the need for short delivery times also arises in classical (non-grocery) e-commerce, however, a key difference is the number of lines per customer order: In classical e-commerce, each customer order comprises only a few lines -- as reported by, for example, Amazon Germany 1.6.
-This difference has a huge impact on the design and operation of a warehouse to the extent that the recent review on warehousing for e-commerce \citep{Boysen2019} explicitly excludes the e-grocery business.
+At the same time, an average order includes about 30 to 40 different products (order lines).
+While the need for short delivery times also arises in classical (non-grocery) e-commerce, in classical e-commerce, each customer order comprises only a few lines -- for example, according to \citet{Boysen2019}, each order at Amazon Germany comprises 1.6 lines.
+This difference in lines per order has a huge impact on the design and operation of a warehouse which is reflected by the fact that the recent review on warehousing for e-commerce by \citet{Boysen2019} explicitly excludes the e-grocery business.

 In this paper, we deal with scientific decision support for a storage assignment problem arising in a fulfilment centre of a major European e-grocery retailer.
 While the retailer operates various fulfilment centres with different designs and degrees of automation, the one most recently established can be characterised as a hybrid or parallel warehouse in which a part of the assortment is allocated to a traditional picker-to-parts area.
-At the same time, the other SKUs are allocated to a partially automated area, where boxes sequentially move between stations within a so-called picking loop.
+At the same time, the other SKUs are allocated to a partially automated area, where boxes sequentially move between stations within a so-called \textit{picking loop}\footnote{In the literature, this type of picking system is referred to as 'progressive zoning', see e.g.\ the review on warehouse order picking by \citet{deKoster2007}.}.
 At each station, a picker pulls the SKUs for a given customer from a shelve and places them into this box.
 In more detail, this configuration can be classified as a pick-and-pass system \citep{jane2000storage,pan2009study}.